wix-incubator/react-native-crash-course/docs/Basics.JavaScript.md

 * Or you can just use the browser [Dev tools](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/up%20%26%20going/ch1.md#try-it-yourself) (Chrome or Firefox, for instance)

 # The Express Route
 Feel like you just need to refresh your knowledge?
-Or are you a kind of person that likes to dive straight into code and learn on the go?
+Or are you a kind of person who likes to dive straight into code and learn on the go?

 1. Read the following short guides:
    * [A Simple, Comprehensive Overview of Javascript](https://betterexplained.com/articles/the-single-page-javascript-overview/)